in49-380/VORIQ/README.md

 ## Project Mission

-**WarenKontrol** serves as a feedback bridge between consumers and producers.
+**VORIQ** serves as a feedback bridge between consumers and producers.
 Our mission is to **shift manufacturers' focus away from short-term consumerism toward durable, high-quality, and environmentally conscious production**.

 This shift helps to: